-Although some topics can be taught to most business students (e.g. Basic English Financial Vocabulary or Basic Mathematics Vocabulary), others should only be taught to students or groups who have a specific need for it (because of their job (e.g. an accountant) or the type of company they work in (e.g. a bank)).
+Although some topics can be taught to most students (e.g. Basic English Financial Vocabulary or Basic Mathematics Vocabulary), others should only be taught to students or groups who have a specific need for it (because of their job (e.g. an accountant) or the type of company they work in (e.g. a bank)).

-For specialised financial topics make sure (by asking them) that your students know what the vocabulary is in their own language.
+For specialised financial topics, make sure (by asking them) that your students know what the vocabulary is in their own language.
 If they don't, it will make the vocabulary very difficult to teach.

 - Basic English Financial Vocabulary: Low-Int or Int

-Commonly used financial vocabulary connected to money and finance.
+Teach commonly used financial vocabulary connected to money and finance.

 - Basic Mathematics Vocabulary: Low-Int or Int

-Understanding vocabulary for doing calculations in English.
+Teach the vocabulary used for doing basic calculations in English.

 - Explaining Charts and Statistics: Int or above

-How to describe trends and the parts of charts or tables in English.
+Teach how to describe trends and the parts of charts or tables in English.

 - Banking Vocabulary: Low-Int or above

-Vocabulary connected to banks and bank accounts for both business and non-business use.
+Teach the vocabulary connected to banks and bank accounts for both business and non-business use.